 Don’t stress yourself out believing you have to go all-in the second you start cloth diapering.
 Some people wait until they are through the newborn phase and have established a rhythm.

-Others chose to use disposables when out or visiting with others for the sake of convenience.
+Others chose to use natural disposable diapers when out or visiting with others for the sake of convenience.
 And some people keep a stack of disposables in the house in case they just can’t get to that load of laundry.
 Parenting is hard, so do what works best for you!

 Everyone has their reasons for using cloth diapering, so find yours.
 Even if you are only cloth diapering part of the time, you are helping the environment!
 While there are many types, there are no easy cloth diapers.
 By this I mean, all cloth diapers require a level of commitment and doing laundry.